subugoe/operandi_benchmarking/README.md

 # ocrd_benchmarking
 Benchmarking data for OCR-D - Operandi

+# Preparation of the input data
+- The mets files used to construct the workspace for each VD are inside their respective VD folder under `Workspaces`.
+Inside each workspace there is a ready to use script `build_workspace_zip.sh` which builds the workspace based on the mets file of the specific workspace.
+A `OCR-D core` is a prerequisite to run the script.
+- The used workflows are inside the workspace folders and also available under `Workflows`.
+Each workflow is also provided in a code block at the end of this file.
-- The MAX file group of the workspaces were used as an entry file group for the workflows
+- The `MAX` file group of the workspaces were used as an entry file group for the workflows.
-- The used workflows are inside the workspace folders and also available under `Workflows`
-- The mets files used to construct the workspace for each VD is inside the VD folder
+- The usual allocation of resources is 8GB of RAM per 1 CPU core.
+For CPUs more than 8, more RAM is needed for running in parallel, otherwise the jobs trigger out of memory errors.

+# What output data is produced
 - The Nextflow reports follow the naming convention of `report_*cpus`
+- The Nextflow traces follow the naming convention of `trace_*cpus`
 - The Workflow job (slurm job) outputs follow the naming convention of `*cpus_slurm-job-*`

-- The `stats` pdf contains summary tables with results.
-The boxes having an `ERROR` instead of a time duration means that the workflow job of the same workflow over the same workspace was not possible to execute with the current version of `Operandi`/`ocrd_all`.
-For CPUs more than 8, more RAM is needed for running in parallel, otherwise the jobs trigger out of memory errors.
-Regardless of the allocated RAM, 32 CPUs always face different kind of run-time errors.
+# Execution results

+## First cycle
+ExecutionResults directory contains the results of the first cycle - with OCR-D processors based on core v2.*

+## Second cycle
+ExecutionResults2 directory contains the results of the first cycle - with OCR-D processors based on core v2.*

+## Summary of results of all cycles

+- The `stats` pdf contains summary tables with all results.

 # Used Nextflow workflows in ocrd process format:
 ## Default workflow